severalnines/ccx-user-docs/Reference/Products/MariaDb/importing_data.md

 # Importing data

 This procedure describes how to import data to a MariaDb datastore located in CCX.
-- The MySQL Datastore on CCX is denoted as the 'replica'
+- The MariaDb Datastore on CCX is denoted as the 'replica'
 - The source of the data is denoted as the 'source'

 Note!
-If you dont want to setup replication, then you can chose to only apply the sections:
+If you do not want to setup replication, then you can chose to only apply the sections:
 * Create a database dump file
 * Apply the dumpfile on the replica